CyberFlameGO/svnpython/Doc/c-api/unicode.rst

    Byte values greater that the length of the string and U+FFFE "characters" are treated as "undefined mapping".

-   .. versionchanged:: 2.4
-      Allowed unicode string as mapping argument.

-   .. versionchanged:: 2.5
-      This function used an :ctype:`int` type for *size*.
-This might require changes in your code for properly supporting 64-bit systems.

 .. cfunction:: PyObject* PyUnicode_EncodeCharmap(const Py_UNICODE *s, Py_ssize_t size, PyObject *mapping, const char *errors)

    Encode the :ctype:`Py_UNICODE` buffer of the given size using the given *mapping* object and return a Python string object.
 Return *NULL* if an exception was raised by the codec.

-   .. versionchanged:: 2.5
-      This function used an :ctype:`int` type for *size*.
-This might require changes in your code for properly supporting 64-bit systems.

 .. cfunction:: PyObject* PyUnicode_AsCharmapString(PyObject *unicode, PyObject *mapping)